jasper-lov/project-bantam/README.md

-# Project Bantam, Version 1.10
+# 🐓 Project Bantam

-A compiler for an object-oriented programming language Bantam, which is a subset of Java.
+Project Bantam is a compiler for Bantam-Java, a subset of Java 1.8.
+Project Bantam consists of two main components:

-This repository contains a Bantam-Java IDE, which will transpile Bantam java files into real Java files, which can be run by the Java JVM.
-Bantam files have the suffix .btm, and contain core features like for loops, while loops, but does not include static functions and other more complex aspects of Java.
+    1. A file editor / IDE that can be used to manage Bantam programs (.btm suffix)

+    2. A compiler that transpiles Bantam files into an Abstract Syntax Tree, which can be translated into Java code which can be compiled and run on the JVM.

+# 📝 File Editor and IDE

+        Project Bantam contains a rudimentary file editor, capable of creating new files, reading, writing, and saving.
+Like any good file editor, it contains good save-checking.

+# ⚙️ Compiler

+Project Bantam was created as a semester-long project for Dale Skriens CS 361 course at Colby College.

     This project works as the "front-end" of a compiler, with a lexer, parser, and semantic analyzer.
     Learn more about compilers here: https://iq.opengenus.org/building-compiler-front-end/

-This project was developed for Colby's CS 361 class, taught by Professor Dale Skrien

-Contributors include Jasper Loverude, Dylan Tymkiw, and Cassidy Correll